Welcome to Nancy Island Historic Site

 The site preserves the ship’s hull and features engaging exhibits that explore the strategic importance of the Great Lakes in protecting Ontario and shaping Canada’s early naval history.
 As a steward of national heritage, Nancy Island plays a vital role in preserving the legacy of Canada’s wartime past for future generations.

-Nancy Island Historic Site will be open to the general public 7 days a week, from 10 a.m. to 5 p.m. starting May 2, 2026.
+Nancy Island Historic Site will be open to the general public 7 days a week, 10 a.m. to 5 p.m., from Saturday, May 2 to Sunday, October 11.
+General admission is free and optional guided tours are $5 per person.

 Special programs